udayallada/Data-Science---Upgrad/README.md

 # Credit Card Fraud Detection

-This project implements a machine learning model for detecting fraudulent transactions in a credit card dataset.
+This project implements a machine-learning model for detecting fraudulent transactions in a credit card dataset.
 The model is designed to accurately classify transactions as "Normal" or "Fraud" while managing the inherent class imbalance in the dataset.

 ## Table of Contents